cmosbeux/Damage/AdvReac_Test/README.md

 ## 2. Particle Reinitialization

 In this case, we set `Reinitialize particles = Logical True`.
 Here, the input variable is `HPart` and the solver outputs the advected value `Hadv`.
-We then udpate `Hpart= Equals Hadv` in the bodyforce using the `UpdateExported` solver
+We then udpate `Hpart= Equals Hadv` in the bodyforce using the `UpdateExported` solver.

 We also compute the `Particle Time Integral` that we define as `Source`.